To Revolutionize and Simplify Customer Experience and Sign-Up Process for Network Operators and Subscribers Worldwide

-COS Systems Business Engine, a proven network management solution (BSS/OSS) supporting Service Providers and Open Access Networks with an automated end-to-end solution to streamline fiber network management will integrate seamlessly with netElastic’s virtual BNG, a software-based solution that enables service providers to deliver high-performance broadband services.
-This integration will empower open access service providers to efficiently manage subscriber access and authentication through a centralized RADIUS solution, allowing them to choose virtually any RADIUS-capable BNG solution to manage subscribers.
+COS Systems Business Engine, a proven network management solution (BSS/OSS) supporting Service Providers, Operators, and Open Access Networks with an automated end-to-end solution to streamline fiber network management will integrate seamlessly with GOCare’s analytics engine to enable operators to search for and sign up for services using the digital mediums most comfortable to their subscribers.

-COS Systems and netElastic are committed to helping service providers around the world deliver exceptional broadband services with unmatched reliability and performance.
-The partnership will focus on providing best-in-class RADIUS solutions to meet the evolving needs of service providers and their subscribers.
+COS Systems and GOCare are committed to helping operators worldwide deliver exceptional broadband services with unmatched reliability and performance.
+The partnership will focus on providing a best-in-class customer experience to meet the evolving needs of service providers and their subscribers.

 About COS Systems: